clcar23/Python-Projects/README.md

 # Python-Projects

-These are some basic projects created in Python and utilizing modules like tkinter and sqlite3.
+####These are some basic projects created in Python and utilizing modules like tkinter and sqlite3.

-<b>Projects:</b>
+## Projects

-File_Transfer_GUI: this is an application with a GUI that allows a user to easily move files from one directory to another.
+File_Transfer_GUI: This is an application with a GUI that allows a user to easily move files from one directory to another.

-Phonebook:
+Phonebook: Here is a phonebook app that lets the user create a contact and store their name, number, and email in a database.
+The user can later update and delete contact info as needed.